lk480/SA-UNet_HVI/README.md

 Keras is compatible with: Python 2.7-3.5.

-# If you are inspired by our work, please cite these papers.

 #### Structured dropout convolutional block
 @INPROCEEDINGS{8942005,  <br>
 author={C. {Guo} and M. {Szemenyei} and Y. {Pei} and Y. {Yi} and W. {Zhou}}, <br>